 In November of 2006, the Company entered into a fully funded collaboration agreement with Takeda for therapeutic monoclonal antibody discovery and development.
 Under the agreement, Takeda will make up-front, annual maintenance and milestone payments to the Company, fund its research and development and manufacturing activities for preclinical and early clinical studies and pay royalties on sales of products resulting from the collaboration.
 Takeda will be responsible for clinical trials and commercialization of drugs after an Investigational New Drug Application ("IND") submission and is granted the right to manufacture once the product enters into Phase 2 clinical trials.
 During the collaboration, the Company will discover therapeutic antibodies against targets selected by Takeda.
 The Company will recognize revenue on the up-front and annual payments on a straight-line basis over the expected term of each target antibody discovery, on the research and development and manufacturing services as they are performed on a time and materials basis, on the milestones when they are achieved and on the royalties when the underlying sales occur.
-In the first quarter of 2010, the Company recognized this milestone payment in revenue in the first quarter of 2010.
-Separately, another discovery and development programs with Takeda under this collaboration was discontinued following the analysis of research data.
-The termination resulted in the recognizion of the remaining unamortized balance in deferred revenue of \$1.1 million in the first quarter of 2010, as no continuing performance obligation exists.
-In 2010, the Company recognized revenue of \$3.6 million under this agreement, compared with \$7.5 million in 2008 and \$4.4 million in 2008.
+In the first quarter of 2010, the Company received a \$1.0 million payment from Takeda for achieving a pre-established, preclinical milestone under one of the discovery and development programs with Takeda.
+The Company recognized this milestone payment in revenue in the first quarter of 2010.
+Separately, another discovery and development program with Takeda under this collaboration was discontinued following the analysis of research data.
+The termination resulted in the recognition of the remaining unamortized balance in deferred revenue of \$1.1 million in the first quarter of 2010, as no continuing performance obligation exists.
+In 2010, the Company recognized revenue of \$3.6 million under this agreement, compared with \$7.5 million in 2009 and \$4.4 million in 2008.

 In February of 2009, the Company expanded its existing collaboration agreement with Takeda to provide Takeda with access to multiple antibody technologies, including a suite of research and development technologies and integrated information and data management systems.
 The Company may receive milestones of up to \$3.25 million per discovery product candidate and low single-digit royalties on future sales of all antibody products subject to this license.
-The Company's right to milestone payments expires on the later of the receipt of payment from Takeda of the last amount to be paid under the agreement or the exestation of all research and development and development of and development of and development of payment from Takeda of the last amount to be paid under the agreement of all research and adversaring the receipt of payment from Takeda of the last amount to be paid under the agreement of all development of all research and adversaring the receipt of payment from Takeda of the last amount to be paid under the agreement of all development of all research and development the receipt of payment from Takeda of the last amount to be paid under the receipt of the receipt of payment from Takeda of the last amount to be paid under the agreement of all research and development on a function of the last amount of the last amoun
+The Company's right to milestone payments expires on the later of the receipt of payment from Takeda of the last amount to be paid under the agreement or the cessation of all research and development activities with respect to all program antibodies, collaboration targets and/or collaboration products.
+The Company's right to royalties expires on the later of 10 years from the first commercial sale of such royalty-bearing discovery product, or the expiration of the last-to-expire licensed patent.